 THE COLLAGE WORKSHOP ON 5/22/21 WILL BE HELD IN PERSON AT AN OUTDOOR LOCATION.
 MASKS AND HEALTH ATTESTATIONS ARE REQUIRED FOR PARTICIPATION AND SOCIAL DISTANCING WILL BE OBSERVED.

 Date: March 20th, 2021 11am-12:30pm

-Art Together is a series of workshops for residents of Issaquah, WA.
-Made possible by a grant through 4Culture, the workshops will use creative processes to explore how the pandemic is impacting our lives.
-During this first virtual workshop for teens we will be focusing on color and line making to create mandalas that reflect our unique experiences of living through a pandemic.
-The workshops will be facilitated by local artist Tina Velazquez Hays. is for teens ages 13-17.
-Free art supplies are available for pick-up prior to the workshop at The Garage, A Teen Cafe.
-To register for the event and art supplies please use the links above.
+During this first virtual workshop for teens we focused on color and line making to create mandalas that reflect our unique experiences of living through a pandemic. facilitated by local artist Tina Velazquez Hays, The event was geared towards teens ages 13-17.
+Free art supplies were available for pick-up prior to the workshop at The Garage, A Teen Cafe.

 Redmond 2021 Art Season

 Scheduled for installation in the Spring of 2021 this public art project utilizes sculpture, language and light to explore loneliness and isolation in our Elder populations during the pandemic.